lsshenrique/qneo4j/README.md

     // description: expects to receive a callback function.
 This callback is called every time an error occurs within the QNeo4j module.
     notifyError: (error, query) => console.log(error, query),

+    // description: all configuration available to the driver Neo4j can be set here.
+See more https://neo4j.com/docs/driver-manual/current/client-applications/
+    driverConfig: {
+        // ... neo4j driver configuration
+    }
 })
 ```